flutter-news-app-full-source-code/flutter-news-app-api-server-full-source-code/README.md

 <summary><strong>🏗️ Architecture & Infrastructure</strong></summary>

 ### 🚀 High-Performance by Design
-Built on a modern, minimalist foundation to ensure low latency and excellent performance.
 - **Dart Frog Core:** Leverages the high-performance Dart Frog framework for a fast, efficient, and scalable backend.
 - **Clean, Layered Architecture:** A strict separation of concerns into distinct layers makes the codebase clean, maintainable, and easy to reason about.
 > **Your Advantage:** Your backend is built on a solid, modern foundation that is both powerful and a pleasure to work with, reducing maintenance overhead.